Final application to RIC no later than 5 working days before the advertised deadline

 How to apply

 Communicate with International Grants Team, RIC and Program Director, NIHFor higher chances of success, it is recommended that applicant conduct active discussions with the Program Director, Faculty Research Office and the International Grants Team email@example.com as early as possible.
-For assistance with identifying and connecting with a program officer, contact Andrea Moshier, Research Partnership Manager, at firstname.lastname@example.org
+For assistance with identifying and connecting with a program officer, contact Blake Plowman, Research Partnership Leader, at firstname.lastname@example.org.

-Sign up for eRA Commons loginLead PI must have an account prior to application; other project team members (non-lead) are optional but recommended.
-Forward the lead PI’s full name and email address to email@example.com.
-Only RIC International Grants can create an account on eRA Commons for investigators.
+Sign up for eRA Commons loginAll senior/key personnel must have eRA Commons accounts prior to application.
+Forward the relevant names and email addresses to email@example.com.
+Only RIC International Grants can create eRA Commons accounts for University of Melbourne investigators.

 For applications with other organisations as the sub-awardeesForward the research office contact information for any external collaborators or contractors to the International Grants Team.
 Several application documents will be required from the collaborator for inclusion into the proposal and to confirm the collaborators' commitment to the project.

 Complete the applicationApplication can be completed either through online or using the downloadable forms obtained from Grants.gov Workspace or ASSIST.
 Use the supporting documents below as reference to completing the application.

 Review ReadyEmail completed application to firstname.lastname@example.org at least 10 working days before the advertised deadline for RIC review.
 The International Grants Team will provide comments and suggestions within 5 working days.

 NB: Past experience has proven that organising supporting materials at the end of the grant writing process causes significant submission delays and impacts the quality of the application.
 It is recommended that applicant starts preparing as early as 2 or 3 months before the advertised deadline or delegate tasks to the project team as early as possible.

 Submit by the Internal DeadlineFor lead application, the lead PI must click the “Submit to AOR” button to submit the final completed application to RIC International Grants at least 5 working days prior to the advertised deadline.

 For non-lead application, UoM site PI must submit completed documentations to email@example.com for University approval at least 5 working days prior to the lead’s requested date.